2021 PGA Championship Odds Tracker

-- View the odds for the 2020 PGA Championship at TPC Harding Park in San Francisco
+- View the odds for the 2021 PGA Championship from the Ocean Course at Kiawah Island, SC from May 20th-23rd

 We’ve been tracking the odds of every golfer involved leading up to the event.
 Each graph below has been generated by averaging the odds from multiple online sportsbooks.